jpmorganchase/fusion/docs/download.md

     - You want to ensure you have the latest version of the file
     - The existing file is corrupted or incomplete

+Additionally, below you will find several common mistakes that users can make when attempting to download a file, as well as suggested work-arounds.

 #### Common Errors & Workarounds

 - **403**: Permission Denied.
 Please check that you have access to the dataset you are requesting.
 Keep in mind, you must be ``'Subscribed'`` to a dataset to download, as well as have the appropriate access to the catalog.